(This text is Part 1 of The Bowden Archives and Other Marginalia and refers to the Snapshots gallery. Footnotes are in the pdf).

 The 1970s-1990s period was a melting away of all that was once solid and stable in the emergence of flux and flow in Australia’s social democratic culture and economy.
 Australia celebrated its opening to the forces of the global market.
 This period of rapid societal and political change witnessed the end in 1972 of Australia’s involvement in the Vietnam War and of conscription, and an emergence of a social liberal perspective on civil rights and the women’s liberation movement.
 It swept a Federal Labor Government, led by Gough Whitlam, into power after 20 years of conservative rule.
 The expanding field of photographic form (chemical photography, cinema, television and video) became the dominate visual form of global capitalism in late modernity.
 New York saw itself as the centre of the modernist world.
 Pop Art had reopened the gates that had been closed against the everyday and it pushed towards an acceptance of the power of the everyday.

-These were heady, optimistic days: American photography exhibited circa 1977-9 included Wynn Bullock, Ralph Gibson, William Clift, Oliver Gagliani, Aaron Siskind, Emmett Gowin and Les Krims.
+These were heady, energetic days with the arrival of American photography exhibited circa 1977-9.
+This included Wynn Bullock, Ralph Gibson, William Clift, Oliver Gagliani, Aaron Siskind, Emmett Gowin and Les Krims.
 This was in stark contrast to the advertising/fashion work that had dominated Melbourne photography; or the 35mm street photography with its celebration of subjective vision of the first generation of artist photographers from the Prahran College under Paul Cox, Athol Shmith and John Cato shown at Brummels Gallery in South Yarra.

 Nor was there any critique of the modernism circulating in the background — modernism in the form of the judging eye of Clement Greenberg’s formalist medium specific modernism, in which arts self-determination was underwritten by its combat with the world.
 It defined itself as other to the everyday.
 According to Greenberg painting in the first half of the 20th century drifted progressively further away from representation to contemplate the essences of its form, resulting in non-representational art such as the Abstract Expressionism of Jackson Pollock.
 In short, Modernist painting became its own subject — the flatness of the canvas.
 Greenberg’s central interest was quality in art with its appeal to Kant’s aesthetics to underpin the question of criteria.
 Kant had argued that judgments of beauty are non-conceptual, and secondly that they are universally valid, that is, they are in no sense merely personal.
 Greenberg’s formalism, ignored beauty and concentrated on judgments being universally valid.

-I left a dynamic Melbourne for the historically, culturally conservative city of Adelaide at the end of the 1970s, as I wanted to establish a critical distance from both the American fine art print tradition and its formalist modernism underpinnings.
+At the end of the 1970s I left a dynamic Melbourne for the historically, culturally conservative city of Adelaide at the end of the 1970s, as I wanted to establish a critical distance from both the American fine art print tradition and its formalist modernism underpinnings.
 Going to the periphery of Adelaide with its straight lines and the experience of boredom whilst walking the empty streets in Adelaide was one way to establish a critical distance.
-So was hanging out with the avant-garde at the Experimental Art Foundation.
+So was hanging out with the avant-garde at the Experimental Art Foundation and discussing the nature of art.